MRFAKE2002/react-shop/README.md

 Then add its configuration.

 9: Make our Navbar using tailwind; So we make our links for pages and Make button for Cart.
-We need to make the container component.
+We need to make the Container component.
-So we send our links as children into container component.
+So we send our links as children into Container component.

 10: We need to make the Layout component to send our Navbar and Footer and Routes and ... into it as children to make less code in
 App.tsx.

+11: Now we make ProductItem component for store page.
+Add ProductItem into store page and add Container component.

 # React + TypeScript + Vite